 - GMAT or GRE Score sent to the University of Kentucky (School code = 1837).
 Admission decisions may be based, in part, on unofficial scores, but official scores are required prior to full admitted status.
 The GRE or GMAT exam may be waived by the MBA Admission Committee if the applicant meets certain criteria outlined in the GMAT/GRE Waiver Policy.
 All waivers must be approved by the Graduate School at the University of Kentucky.

-- TOEFL or IELTS is required to be sent to the University of Kentucky (School code = 1837), except for those who hold a degree from a U.S. institution of higher education or whose native language is English.
+- English Proficiency through the TOEFL, IELTS or Duolingo is required to be sent to the University of Kentucky (School code = 1837), except for those who hold a degree from a U.S. institution of higher education or whose native language is English.
 International candidates must submit the official results of the TOEFL (Test of English as a Foreign Language) with an overall minimum score of 550 (written exam) or 213 (computer exam), and the Test of Written English (TWE) with a score of 4.5 or higher.
 International students can also submit the official results of the IBT (Internet Based Test) for the TOEFL with a minimum score of 79 or the IELTS (International English Language Testing System) with a minimum total score of 6.5.

 - One Letter of Recommendation from an individual (e.g., professors, current or former supervisors, etc.) who can objectively assess the quality of your character, capabilities and accomplishments as well as your overall potential as an MBA student and future business leader.

 - Professional Resume/CV highlighting professional experience, educational history, and accomplishments.
 Cover letters are not required.